 The above indication removes the patient from the denominator of the measure thereby avoiding negative impact.

 The same workflow as above can be followed for encounters with patients that have never been seen before, however, it’s important to note that the Transition of Care checkbox for these patients is optional.
 RevolutionEHR will automatically consider all patients with a status of New at the time their encounter is started in the denominator of this measure.

 Clinical information reconciliation should also be performed on all new patients whether they present on a referral basis or of their own accord.
 Encounters with new patients are automatically added to the denominator without the need for the above indication on the RFV screen.

 The act of performing clinical information reconciliation is accomplished by using an electronic summary of care file to build or update the patient’s medications, allergies, and problem list in RevolutionEHR.
 Importantly, this process requires the use of the electronic reconciliation process available in RevolutionEHR.
 To initiate that process, head to the location in the patient record where the summary of care document has been saved.
 If the file has been saved from an inbound Direct message, that folder will be the Transferred Messages Files folder in Documents/Images.

-From here, the user can use the “Remove” and/or “Merge” buttons to update the patient’s record in RevolutionEHR.
-“Remove” would eliminate an item you would prefer not be part of your record while “Merge” can be used to create one instance of a medication, problem, or allergy from two.
-Once your work within a particulate category is complete, selecting “Consolidate” will bring both sides together to create a single master list for incorporation into the patient record: See Example
+From here, the user can use the Remove and/or Merge buttons to update the patient’s record in RevolutionEHR.
+Remove eliminates an item you would prefer not be part of your record while Merge can be used to create one instance of a medication, problem, or allergy from two instances.
+Once your work within a particulate category is complete, selecting Consolidate will bring both sides together to create a single master list for incorporation into the patient record: See Example

 Once each of the three categories has been reconciled and consolidated, the “Continue” button will become available and allow the user to add the information to the patient record in RevolutionEHR.
 A final confirmation step allows the user a final opportunity to make any changes or proceed: See Example